qt-learning/QML-Integration-Intermediate/README.md

 ```
 Copyright (C) 2026 Qt Group.
 SPDX-License-Identifier: LicenseRef-Qt-Commercial OR GPL-3.0-only
-Qt and respective logos are trademarks of The Qt Group.
 ```

-This is a QML Integration Intermediate learning project demonstrating how to customize the style of the Qt Quick Controls module.
+This is a QML Integration Intermediate learning project demonstrating how to integrate C++ with QML.

 ### Terms and Conditions